-This laboratory accompanies CHEM 121: General Chemistry I. After successfully completing this course, students will be able to do the following:
+This course is the laboratory which accompanies CHEM 122: General Chemistry II.
+After successfully completing this course, students will be able to do the following:

 Basic Laboratory Skills and Record Keeping

 - Adhere to instructions with respect to laboratory safety and to recognize hazardous situations and act appropriately. - Recognize standard laboratory glassware and analytical equipment. - Correctly carry out common laboratory procedures. - Measure and report quantities with appropriate precision. - Convert raw data to a physically meaningful form. - Properly maintain a laboratory notebook with enough detail that others could repeat any of their experiments.